 One of the least comfortable places to get acne is on your scalp, but it's really no different from any other area of your body that may experience breakouts, right?
 Like your standard pimples, scalp acne can be caused by a mixture of oil and dead skin cells that get stuck in hair follicles.
-Unfortunately, the cause of scalp acne isn't always as straightforward as that.
-We talked to dermatologist Nava Greenfield, MD, of Schweiger Dermatology Group to get her take, and it turns out those blemishes can vary in what they even are, let alone what causes them.
+But unfortunately, the cause of scalp acne isn't always as straightforward as that.
+We talked to two dermatologists about how to determine what are actually pimples on your scalp versus what are bumps caused by severe dandruff—which can cause pimple-like spots on your scalp.

 Meet the Expert

 - Neal Schultz, MD, is a New York City dermatologist with more than 30 years of experience.
-He's also the developer of the brand Beauty Rx, a skincare line developed to give dermatologist office results at home.
+He's also the developer of the brand Beauty Rx, a skincare line developed to give dermatologist-office-level results at home.

 What Causes Scalp Acne?

-Things like travel, stress, and lack of sleep can also cause scalp acne, Schultz added.
+Things like travel, stress, and lack of sleep can also cause scalp acne, Schultz adds.
 When your cortisol levels rise, your body is more likely to produce oil.
 This excess oil can cause acne.

-If you're finding frequent breakouts on your scalp, there's a singular wise method of treatment, as Greenfield puts it: "Bottom line: check with your dermatologist!
-"A dermatologist can help you categorize the types of breakouts you're seeing and figure out the best treatment," Greenfield explains.
-"It's important to have a dermatologist evaluate any blemishes because other more serious diseases, like cutaneous lupus and lichen planopilaris, can also result in spots on the scalp.
-These can be treated as well, but require closer attention by your dermatologist."
+If you're finding frequent breakouts on your scalp, there's a singular wise method of treatment, as Greenfield puts it: "Bottom line: Check with your dermatologist.
+A dermatologist can help you categorize the types of breakouts you're seeing and figure out the best treatment...
+It's important to have a dermatologist evaluate any blemishes because other more serious diseases, like cutaneous lupus and lichen planopilaris, can also result in spots on the scalp.
+These can be treated as well but require closer attention by your dermatologist."

 If you prefer your regular shampoo because it's volumizing or makes your hair silky soft, feel free to go in for a second shampoo after using an acne-formulated shampoo.